cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 As mentioned above [multiple choice proposal](#multiple-choice-proposal) will introduce an additional vote option: `SPAM`.

 This vote option will be supported by all proposal types.
-Voting `SPAM` will automatically burn the proposal deposit and mark the proposal as failed.
+At the end of the voting period, if a proposal is voted as `SPAM`, its fails and its deposit is burned.

 `SPAM` differs from the `No with Veto` vote as its threshold is dynamic.
 A proposal is marked as `SPAM` when the total of weighted votes for all options is lower than the amount of weighted vote on `SPAM`
 (`spam` > `option_one + option_two + option_three + option_four` = proposal marked as spam).

 To avoid voters wrongfully voting down a proposal as `SPAM`, voters will be slashed 2% of their voting stake if they voted `SPAM` on a proposal that wasn't a spam proposal.
+This is done to ensure that voters only vote `SPAM` on proposals that are actually spam and not use it as a way to vote `No with Veto` without the threshold.

-Additionally, the current vote option will be renamed to better accommodate the multiple choice proposal:
+Additionally, the current vote options will be renamed to better accommodate the multiple choice proposal:

 ```protobuf
 // VoteOption enumerates the valid vote options for a given governance proposal.